id101010/7not7/README.md

 The goal is to clear as much lines as possible by stacking blocks of the same color in any direction.
 So you can eighter build up blocks vertically, horizontally or diagonal.
+To move blocks click on the block you want to move, hold the mouse and release it on the target position.

 ### Tools and how to get them